devthiagoh/connectabil-portal-nextjs/README.md

 sudo docker build . -t nextjs-chakra-ui
 ```

-## Installation the app outside of Docker
+## Installation and Running the app outside of Docker

 ```
 $ yarn install